ApolloTang/mynote--bash-scripting/contents/redirections/note-on-redirections/the-order-of-redirects-matters-in-bash/README.md

 echo 'error message' >&2  # Redirects to stderr explicitly
 ```

 In the script, the first echo goes to `stdout`, and the second is explicitly directed to `stderr`.
-So when running the script, both `stdout` and `stderr` received a their own stream of text.
+So when running the script, both `stdout` and `stderr` emit two different text streams.

 ## Study1